asynkron/protoactor-website/hugo/content/docs/remote.md

 Proto.Remote allows us to spawn Proto actors that are located on different machines in a distributed system.
 In order to do this, we need to register the kinds of actors that can be spawned remotely.

-To register what kind of actor can be called, we need to use the static method `WithRemoteKids` from class `RemoteConfigExtensions` and pass to it the name of the "kind" and a `Props`.
+To register what kind of actor can be called, we need to use the static method `WithRemoteKind` from class `RemoteConfigExtensions` and pass to it the name of the "kind" and a `Props`.
 This method creates a dictionary that maps the kind of an actor to `Props` and tells the Remote module how to set up and spawn an actor of that kind.

 ```csharp
 var config = GrpcNetRemoteConfig